Generic selectors

 Largest-ever attendance in English football

-A fascinating fact about the stadiums on this list is that the largest attendance ever recorded at an English football match occurred during a 2006 Champions League group stage game between Tottenham Hotspur and Bayern Leverkusen.
-On a chilly winter evening at Wembley Stadium, 85,512 fans attended, setting a record that still holds today.
+An interesting fact about the stadiums on this list is that the largest attendance ever recorded at an English football match occurred during a Champions League group stage game in 2006 between Tottenham Hotspur and Bayer Leverkusen.
+On a chilly winter evening at Wembley Stadium, 85,512 fans were present, setting a record that still stands today.

 Smallest-ever attendance in English football